 Dia de la Trilla

 A favourite of ours and more Tenerife time travelling; a small and simple affair where horses and oxen thresh wheat, people sing and everyone wears a straw hat.
 Also usually good for picking up local cheeses and breads.
-San José de los Llanos in El Tanque at the end of the month.
-There’s no date confirmed yet but it’s usually the last Saturday in July.
-In fact one of the most recent entries on the town council website is for an artisan fair… that took place in 2012.
-Time travelling is clearly common in El Tanque.
+San José de los Llanos in El Tanque on 25 July.

 Romeria de San Benito Abad, La Laguna

 One of the biggest romerias on Tenerife takes place in La Laguna on the second Sunday of July (12 July from Midday).
 There are various events throughout the month in Tenerife’s former capital.

 The Best Festivals and Music on Tenerife in July

-Fimucité Tenerife International Music from the Cinema Festival (Santa Cruz, Tenerife Auditorium, 4 to 12 July, tickets from €15)
+Fimucité Tenerife International Music from the Cinema Festival (Santa Cruz, Tenerife Auditorium, 3 to 11 July, tickets from €15)

-XXIII Jazz y Más (Various Venues, 11 to 20 July)
+XXIV Jazz y Más (Various Venues, 4 to 10 July)